electrotype/thunderbird-addon-scriptable-notifications/README.md

 Provided at: `scriptExamples/windows/simpleMsg/script.bat`.

-Very basic script, only display small alert messages.
+Very basic script, only displays small alert messages.

 Python 2 or 3 must be installed on the Windows machine.